Today's Delight

 Melt butter in the same sauce pan.
 Once melted, leave it at the stove to keep it hot while preparing the other ingredients.

-Melt butter in sauce pan.
+Melting two sticks of butter in sauce pan.

 Melting butter in sauce pan.